Fragile (Tech N9ne song): Release and reception

+Commercially, "Fragile" peaked at number 135 in France.
+In the United States, it peaked at number 16, 38, and 14 on the Bubbling Under Hot 100, Hot R&B/Hip-Hop Songs, and Rhythmic Airplay charts, respectively.
+In year-end charts, it finished number 49 on Rhythmic Airplay.
+"Fragile" was certified gold in New Zealand and the United States.

 Music video

 On December 3, 2013, Tech N9ne shot the music video for "Fragile" with director Anthony Devera.
-Kendrick Lamar, Bernz and Wrekonize of ¡Mayday! and Kendall Morgan were all present in their respective roles.
+Kendrick Lamar, Bernz and Wrekonize of ¡Mayday!, and Kendall Morgan were all present in their respective roles.
 On February 9, 2014, the music video was released for "Fragile".
 The video features the artists rapping and singing in an abandoned warehouse.